dilyanpalauzov/vdirsyncer/docs/config.rst

         new/updated file.
     :param fileeignoreext: The file extention to ignore.
 It is only useful if fileext is set to the empty string.
 The default is ``.tmp``.
+    :param implicit: When a new collection is created on the source, create it in the destination without asking questions, when the value is "create".
+When the value is "delete" and a collection is removed on the source, remove it in the destination.
+The value can be a string or an array of strings.
+The deletion is implemented only for the "filesystem" storage.

 .. storage:: singlefile